karthigayani/Git-Github/notes.md

 2.  file/files automatically changed to orange color (That means you made some changes in your file/files)
 3.  hen in command prompt type -> " git add . " -> git<space>add<space>dot and then press enter.
 4. Then in command prompt type -> git commit -m "Your msg" git<space>commit<space>-m<space>"inside double quotes type your msg" then press enter.
+5. File/Files color changed into white -> means files are updated in git.

+### Again edit your code

+1. Edit what ever you want add, remove, edit Git saves every action of your edit.
+2. And commit as mention above.